Multi-qubit Randomized Benchmarking Using Few Samples: Discussion

-An important caveat when applying the confidence bounds is the assumption of gate and time independent noise (this can be relaxed to Markovian, gate independent noise~\cite{Wallman2014}).
-This is an assumption that many analyses of RB suffer from to various degrees, hence a major open problem would be to generalize the current bounds to encompass more general noise models.
-Also, successful and rigorous randomized benchmarking not only depends on the number of random sequences needed per sequence length but also on the fitting procedure used to fit the points generated by randomized benchmarking of various lengths to a decay curve in order to extract an estimate of the average gate fidelity.
-Finding the optimal way to perform this fitting procedure is still an open problem~\cite{Epstein2014}.
-Finally, a major theoretical open problem is the extension of the present bounds to non-qubit systems, different varieties of randomized benchmarking~\cite{Dugas2015,Gambetta2016}, and to different $2$-designs~\cite{Dugas2015,Dankert2009,Turner2005} or even orthogonal $2$-designs~\cite{Hashagen2018, Harper2018}.
+Finally, a major theoretical open problem is the extension of the present bounds to non-qubit systems, different varieties of randomized benchmarking~\cite{Dugas2015,Gambetta2016,barends2014rolling}, and to different $2$-designs~\cite{Dugas2015,Dankert2009,Turner2005} or even orthogonal $2$-designs~\cite{Hashagen2018, Harper2018}.
 If these $2$-designs are assumed to be groups, similar techniques from representation theory might be used~\cite{Gross2007a} but how this would be done is currently unknown.